 Such shapes are formed when rock of volcanic origin cools down and then contracts, creating a series of long, narrow cracks.
 While some of the columns are perfectly straight, water erosion has caused others to twist and bend.

 Reaching the bottom, where the road splits into two, the most impressive formations can be found by heading left.
 (This was the only refurbished portion of the road at the time of my visit, though they may have finished the rest of it by now.)

-Occasionally you’ll find small caverns in the side of the rock (surely used for rituals by the ancients?).
-And you’ll notice that the layered basalt columns form both stalactites and stalagmites – if those are even the right terms in this case!
+Occasionally you’ll find small caverns in the side of the rock (perhaps used for rituals by the ancients?).
+And you’ll notice that the layered basalt columns form both stalactites and stalagmites – if those are even the proper terms in this case.